 community setting than supervised exercise.
 (5) If you are one of those Johnson Chiropractic

 LOW BACK PAIN

-Richmond back pain sufferers mad…with good reason!
+Richmond back pain patients over the edge…with good reason!
 Johnson Chiropractic

 gets it!
 Compared with slight or other interventions Pilates is a

 great alternative to try to reduce back pain and improve disability.
 (7)

 Even after back surgery, exercise eases pain.
 Aerobic

 exercise commencing one month after first time